danalexilewis/Introduction-to-JavaScript/README.md

 How to use this Git Repository
 ==============================
-Firstly let me just say Git is awesome and in another lesson you will learn about this Awesomeness.
-So knowing that it should be pointed out that this lesson uses Git and GitHub in a slightly different way - Git branches are being used as lesson chapters rather then the normal version controlled development branches.
+Firstly let me just say Git is awesome and in another lesson you will learn about its Awesomeness.
+So knowing that, it should be pointed out that this lesson uses Git and GitHub in a slightly different way - Git branches are being used as lesson chapters rather then the normal version controlled development branches.

+What this means is that as you complete one chapter of work you then move to the next by selecting the next chapter/branch.
+Also note that the README.md will change from chapter to chapter as well as the contents of the base folder.
+You can move between these as and when you need.

+On organising your code: Please set up a different folder for each of the chapters.
+When starting a chapter the contents of the base folder will be your starting point.
+This means you will be able to concentrate on the learning of each chapter rather than having to get the code working a certain way.

 Guideline for asking for help
 =============================